By Will Driscoll

 People who sleep in a top-floor bedroom under a black tar roof are likely to lose sleep on summer nights due to radiant heat from the roof, with serious health consequences.
 Such roofs are common on older Northeast urban row houses (also called townhouses).

 Technically, the fix is simple—coat every black tar roof with a white coating—but progress toward that goal is slow.
-A new public health measure to require cool roof coating could help prevent sleep deprivation and its consequences.
+Cities could adopt a new public health measure to require cool roof coating, to help prevent sleep deprivation and its consequences.

 The issue: black tar roofs get really hot, keeping people from sleeping well, and causing real problems

 Black tar roofs “can reach temperatures of 150°F or more in the summer sun,” reports the U.S. Department of Energy.
 With or without air conditioning, a roof that hot above your bedroom will radiate heat at you all night long.

 And people can’t sleep well when it’s too hot.
 A research study using data reported by 765,000 people over 10 years found that “increases in nighttime temperatures amplify self-reported nights of insufficient sleep.”

 Losing sleep is far worse than a nuisance.
 “People make cognitive errors that matter when they sleep badly, whether crashing vehicles or making poor decisions in the workplace,” said UC Berkeley professor Solomon Hsiang in response to the study, as reported by Bloomberg.
 He added, “Students learn poorly when they don’t sleep, and consistent lack of sleep harms people’s health.”

 The technically easy solution: white roof coating of tar roofs